16 Great Persian Recipes

 13. Persian Ash Reshteh Recipe

-This Persian food recipe is a thick and hearty noodle soup made with legumes, herbs, and aromatic seasonings.
+This Persian recipe is a thick and hearty noodle soup made with legumes, herbs, and aromatic seasonings.
 The dish has a rich, creamy texture due to the combination of slow-cooked beans and the addition of thick noodles, which absorb the flavors of the broth.
 The soup is often garnished with fried onions, dried mint, and a tangy fermented whey sauce, giving it a balance of savory and slightly sour flavors.

 14. Persian Chai Tea Recipe